ultrew/TryHackMe-lab-index/README.md

 ---

 ## 📖 About
-This repository provide hand's on labs list of TryHackMe's interactive rooms, spanning fundamentals, penetration testing, forensics, CTFs, and more.
+This repository provide labs list of TryHackMe's interactive rooms, spanning fundamentals, penetration testing, forensics, CTFs, and more.
 It serves as a personal tracker and a resource for others in the cybersecurity community.
 Fork, clone, or contribute to share your own journey!

 ---